 How to become a marketing manager: courses, training & experience

 If you want to make your mark in marketing, Martin’s Bachelor of Business (Marketing) degree will get you on your way.
 You’ll learn to specialise in marketing and gain experience in economics, finance and statistics.
-You might even opt to undertake certificate or diploma level of education, such as the Diploma of Marketing and Advanced Diploma of Marketing and progress your way up to a degree at Martin.

 Taking on relevant work experience or internships can help you network and make connections to get the perfect gig.
 You might even find that you prefer to specialise in a certain area such as brand management, sales & marketing or product management.